 The North Shore

 Turtle Bay, Haleiwa Beach, Sunset Beach, Keikis Beach, Banzai Pipeline and Pupukea Beach.

 In Sydney, we call the ‘North Shore,’ OTB aka.
 Over The Bridge… in Hawaii, I’d call the North Shore, an Oasis of Tantalising Beaches (you can tell I struggled to retrofit an adjective starting with T!).
 Jess and I drove up the main road and stopped at every beach.
-Whether you're looking to surf, snorkel, enjoy happy hour, sun bake while listening to French Montana on your portable speaker or jump off rocks (nb. do this at Waimea Bay, but be warned it's tourist galore), there's a beach for everyone!
-If you're a surfer, we saw surfers at Pipeline and Sunset.
+Whether you're looking to surf, snorkel, enjoy happy hour, sun bake while listening to French Montana on your portable speaker or jump off rocks (nb. do this at Waimea Bay, but be warned it's quite busy with fellow tourists), there's a beach for everyone!
+If you're a surfer, you definitley want to drive to Pipeline and Sunset.
 If you're just looking to frolic in Hawaiian goodness, check out these other spots:

 Pipeline is flat during summer (Jun-Aug), but check out how epic the waves are in Winter: